Run Stronger: An Efficient Full Body Workout for Runners

 The more muscle groups you work simultaneously, the greater the metabolic and cardiovascular demand.
 This increases your heart rate to accelerate your calorie burn, fat loss and improve fitness and muscle growth.

-Before beginning these resistance training exercises, lifters should warm up their entire body with 5-10 minutes of low-impact cardio.
+Before beginning these resistance training exercises, warm up with 5-10 minutes of low-impact cardio.
+Then perform 2-3 sets of 8-12 reps of each exercise.

 #1: Lateral Lunge with a Biceps Curl